 Papa (on why he appears as a woman): After what you’ve been through, I didn’t think you could handle a father right now.

-The valuable lesson taught by Young to me was one of timing.
+The shack: valuable lessons about opinion were mostly due to timing.
 Like Young, I write novels and solicit the opinions of others because reviews do matter.
 Fully aware that when we publish our work, we risk being criticized, even pejorated.
 Even when you’re a “New York Times Best Selling Author,” bad reviews happen.